 How do Foxtel bundles compare to other providers?

-- iiNet and Internode offer their own Fetch packages.
+- Several NBN providers, including Optus, iiNet, Aussie Broadband, iPrimus and Internode offer their own Fetch packages.
 Fetch also has access to entertainment packs from $6.
-You can get entertainment and internet from $0 extra per month.
+You can get entertainment and internet from $0 extra per month, depending on your plan, although setup fees apply.

 The following table shows a selection of published unlimited data NBN plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest, all on the NBN 50 speed tier.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to referral partners.